enso-org/enso/docs/infrastructure/logging.md

 - [applications' appenders](#appenders) (also known as configuration of log events output target)

-During component's setup, its `application.conf` file is read, parsed and verified and available as part of the class hierarchy defined in `org.enso.logger.config` package.
-Class `org.enso.logger.config.LoggingServiceConfig` encapsulates the complete information represented by the `logging-service` key of the config file and is used to programmatically initialize loggers.
+During component's setup, its `application.conf` config file is parsed.
+The config's keys and values are validated and, if correct, the parsed representation is available as an instance of `org.enso.logger.config.LoggingServiceConfig` class.
+The class encapsulates the `logging-service` section of `application.conf` file and is used to programmatically initialize loggers.

 As per [configuration schema](https://github.com/lightbend/config) any key can